gitana/alpaca/site/docs/fields/map.md

 ## Example 1
 Map field for user profiles.
+A map field allows you express unique key IDs for an associative array object.
+Click on the "view" button to show the resulting JSON.
 <div id="field1"> </div>
 {% raw %}
 <script type="text/javascript" id="field1-script">